Anomalous-hydrodynamic analysis of charge-dependent elliptic flow in heavy-ion collisions

-In this Letter, we perform the first numerical simulation of anomalous hydrodynamics in full three-dimensional space.
-This allows us to estimate the effect of anomalous transport quantitatively.
+In this Letter, we perform the first numerical simulation of anomalous hydrodynamics in (3+1) dimensions.
+This enables us to estimate the effect of anomalous transport quantitatively.
 We apply anomalous hydrodynamics to the space-time evolution of the QGP created in heavy-ion collisions and demonstrate how the chiral magnetic wave propagates in an expanding plasma.
-According to the simulations, the slope parameter $r_e$, which is recently proposed as a signal of the CMW \cite{Burnier:2011bf,Burnier:2012ae}, is not a sufficient signal of anomalous transport.
-Rather the charge-dependent elliptic flow $v_2^\pm$ at zero charge asymmetry turns out to be sensitive to the anomalous transport effects.
+We claim that the slope parameter $r_e$, which is recently proposed as a signal of the CMW \cite{Burnier:2011bf,Burnier:2012ae}, is not a robust signal of anomalous transport.
+Rather, the charge-dependent elliptic flow $v_2^\pm$ at zero charge asymmetry turns out to be sensitive to the anomalous transport effects in a robust way.

-\emph{Hydrodynamics with the triangle anomaly.---} Here we briefly discuss formulation of anomalous hydrodynamics \cite{Son:2009tf}.
-We consider a system with one $U(1)_{\rm V}$ vector current $j^\mu = \langle \bar \Psi \gamma^\mu \Psi \rangle $ and one $U(1)_{\rm A}$ axial vector current $j_5^\mu = \langle \bar{\Psi}\gamma_5 \gamma^\mu \Psi \rangle$.
+\emph{Hydrodynamics with the triangle anomaly.---} Here we briefly discuss formulation of anomalous hydrodynamics \cite{Son:2009tf,Kalaydzhyan:2011vx}.
+We consider a system with one $U(1)_{\rm V}$ vector current $j^\mu$, and one $U(1)_{\rm A}$ axial vector current $j_5^\mu$.
 The axial current is not conserved because of the axial anomaly.
 Hydrodynamic equations, therefore, represent (non-)conservation laws of energy, momentum, vector and axial currents;

 where $T^{\mu \nu}$ is the energy-momentum tensor of the fluid, $e$ the elementary charge, $F^{\mu\nu}$ the electromagnetic field strength tensor, $E^\mu \equiv F^{\mu \nu} u_\nu, \ B^\mu \equiv \tilde{F}^{\mu \nu}u_\nu = \frac{1}{2} \epsilon^{\mu\nu\alpha\beta}u_\nu F_{\alpha \beta}$ the electric and magnetic fields, and $C$ the anomaly coefficient.
 We here treat electromagnetic fields as external fields.
 The right hand sides of Eqs.~(\ref{eqn-emcon}) and (\ref{eqn-accon}) represent contributions of the Lorentz force and the triangle anomaly, respectively.